Flowminder/FlowKit/docs/source/install.md

 to get the examples with the larger dataset (the one used when producing this documentation).

 !!! info
-    The worked examples make use of the [Mapbox GL](https://mapbox-mapboxgl-jupyter.readthedocs-hosted.com/en/latest/) for visualisation, which requires an API access token.
+    The worked examples make use of [Mapbox GL](https://mapbox-mapboxgl-jupyter.readthedocs-hosted.com/en/latest/) for visualisation, which requires an API access token.
 If you would like to produce the maps in the worked examples notebooks, you will need to create a mapbox access token (following instructions [here](https://account.mapbox.com/)), and set this as the value of the `MAPBOX_ACCESS_TOKEN` environment variable before running the above commands.

 To shut down the system, you can either stop all the docker containers directly, or run